typesafehub/prod-suite-management-doc/guides/lagom-dcos-marathon-deploy-microservices/src/main/paradox/index.md

 docker push "$REGISTRY/front-end:$VERSION" && \
 docker push "$REGISTRY/chirp-impl:$VERSION"
 </pre>
 ## 5. Deploy Chirper

 Finally, Chirper can be deployed to the cluster.
 If you're using a private Docker registry, be sure to consult the [DC/OS Documentation](https://dcos.io/docs/latest/deploying-services/private-docker-registry/) for configuring your cluster to access it.

-_If you built and pushed your own images, be sure to modify the `deploy/marathon/resources/chirper.json` file to point to your own images.
-By default, it uses Lightbend's published images, publicly available on DockerHub._
+_Be sure to modify the `deploy/marathon/chirper.json` file to point to your own images._

 <pre class="code-bash prettyprint prettyprinted">
-dcos marathon group add < deploy/marathon/resources/chirper.json
+dcos marathon group add < deploy/marathon/chirper.json
 </pre>

 ```